S k i l l

 .

 Solution.
-We must express a with denominator c.
+We have to express a with denominator c.

 a = ac